 Laura Bower ’06 has been studying law at the University of Virginia Law School.

 Sasha Kirschner ’06 is attending Seattle University School of Law.

 Kate (Cohen) Maruyama ’05 manages study abroad programs in Japan, Vietnam, and China with CET Academic Programs as the Asia Programs Officer.
 Previously, she spent three years on the JET Program in Osaka.
-She spoke recently at Macalester; here is a summary of her remarks.

 Michael Tobin ’04 is currently employed at Daitec Ltd. in Fukuoka, Japan.
 He is working as a technical writer — writing and translating technical manuals

 Ethan Bushelle ’03 is pursuing a Master’s Degree in the Regional Studies East Asia (RSEA) program at Harvard.
 His primary research interest is Japan: Buddhism, especially of the medieval period, and its relation to language.

 Brian Steininger ’03 is associate professor of East Asian Studies at Princeton University